d70-t/macsdap/README.md

 Please note that the preferred way of configuring macsDAP ist by using the configuration file as described below.

+Multiple datasets can be loaded into one lazy xarray (this requires xarray and dask libraries to be installed):

+    data = D.open_xarray(<iterable of dataset ids>)

 Searching for data is also possible like the following:

     import datetime
     res = D.search(productType='calibrated_image', date_min=datetime.datetime(2014,9,5))
     imshow(res[5].previewdata)

+It is also possible to get an xarray from a search result:

+    data = res.to_xarray()

 For quick spectral preview, results provide a show() methos: